BuildBelleza/nba-search-Wilson/README.md

 * graceful error handling if the user attempts to search for a year or name that is not in the data

 ## Node Requirements
-* a server built with Express
+* a server built with Express that runs at port 8080
 * an endpoint to respond to a request by name
 * an endpoint to respond to a request by year